py1u/DAU_SWE/vp/dau-docs/docs/swe_lessons/lesson6.md

 ## Intermediate Javascript

-Intermediate Javascript will cover more concepts and programming paradigms related to development.
-This includes DOM manipulation, asynchronus javascript, and futher applications of objects and arrays.
+Intermediate JavaScript will cover more concepts and programming paradigms related to development.
+This includes DOM manipulation, asynchronus JavaScript, and futher applications of objects and arrays.
+These are slighty more challenging but they help better understand how you can work with React and Nextjs better.